tauteo/git-overview/how-to-use-git.md

 Changes in the *Working Directory* that were not in the *Staging Area* at the time of the commit are not added to the repository, but remain waiting to be staged and committed at a later time.

+## Git basics

+This section covers the basic of how to use Git.
+It provides examples of how to perform common operations, both from the command line, as well as from the [Sourctree][3] GUI.
+Most of the actions discussed in this section only affect the local repository.

+The following actions are covered:

+1. How to create a new repository
+2. How clone an existing repository

 [1]: <https://git-scm.com/book/en/v2>
 [2]: <https://nvie.com/posts/a-successful-git-branching-model/>